The 70 Weeks (Daniel 9)...continued from Daniel 8.

 |"unto the Messiah the Prince shall be seven weeks, and threescore and two weeks:" NASB: "until Messiah the Prince there will be seven weeks and sixty-two weeks;"||

-After 457 BC (the commandment/decree to restore Jerusalem), the Messiah (anointed one), could be expected in 69 prophetic weeks, which is 483 literal years.
+After 457 BC (the commandment/decree to restore Jerusalem), the Messiah (anointed one), could be expected after 69 prophetic weeks, which is 483 literal years.

 + 62 weeks (1 score = 20)